[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 Take the Sky Bus from JR Takeda Station to the castle ruins.

-The Tenku Bus may change its operating timetable depending on the season and road conditions.
-Please be sure to check.
+The Tenku Bus may change its operating time depending on the season and road conditions.
+Please be sure to check in advance.

 Click here for Tenku Bus operating information